aurorascharff/next14-message-box/STEPS.md

 - Stash current code
 - Switch branch
 - Show code for messagebox and messages
-- Show messageInput and explain how it works
+- Show messageInput and explain how it works, action fallback
 - Send multiple messages slowly, then many until it fails
-- Demo no JS, then with JS again

 Notes: Can even enhance this further with optimistic updates.
 This still works without js.
 Adding an onSubmit for client-side js only functionality, use a state with defaultvalue maintain the progressive enhancement.